Michelle Stanistreet

-Michelle Stanistreet (born 1974) is an English trade unionist and journalist, now General Secretary of the National Union of Journalists (NUJ).
-She is the first woman to hold the post her post at the NUJ – she was previously deputy secretary.
+Michelle Stanistreet (born 1974) is an English trade unionist and journalist, general secretary of the National Union of Journalists (NUJ) from 2011 to 2024.
+She was the first woman to hold the post at the NUJ – she was previously deputy general secretary.
 She replaced Jeremy Dear in July 2011.

 Early life

 Born and raised in Liverpool, the daughter of a police officer, she gained a scholarship to Merchant Taylors' School in Crosby, and graduated with a degree in English and History from Liverpool University.

 Journalism career

 Stanistreet worked as a journalist for ten years at the Sunday Express newspaper as feature writer and books editor.
 She was elected the NUJ Mother of the Chapel at Express Newspapers, almost immediately after Richard Desmond took over in 2000 and campaigned successfully for recognition at the newspapers.
-Under her leadership, the NUJ Chapel twice reported their own newspaper to the Press Complaints Commission –- in 2001 over coverage of asylum seekers and, in 2004, over coverage of Gypsies, unsuccessfully on both occasions.
+Under her leadership, the NUJ Chapel twice reported their own newspaper to the Press Complaints Commission –- in 2001 over coverage of asylum seekers and, in 2004, over coverage of Romani People, unsuccessfully on both occasions.